 Welcome To The NHK! can be considered psychological anime, a drama anime, or a comedy anime.
 It follows Tatsuhiro as he strives to escape from the Nihon Hikikomori Kyokai’s (NHK) machinations and the disease of self-wrought isolation while struggling to even just leave his apartment to find a job.
 His unexpected encounter with a mysterious girl, Misaki Nakahara, might signal a reversal of fortune for him, but soon after meeting her comes the inevitable cost of having to face his greatest fear—society.

-In his isolation, Tatsuhiro has come to believe in many obscure conspiracy theories.
-One of them is the theory that NHK—an evil and secret organization dedicated to fostering hikikomori culture–is behind his shut-in NEET status.
+In his isolation, Tatsuhiro has come to believe in many obscure theory theories.
+One of them is the theory that NHK—an evil and secret organization dedicated to fostering hikikomori ure–is behind his shut-in NEET status.

 His neighbor Misaki offers to help him – but what are her true motives?